Bowerbird/bowerbird-web/README.md

 To build and run the source code for BowerBird on your development machine you will need to ensure:
 * You have the NUGet Package Manager installed: http://nuget.org/
 * If running locally in IIS, you will need a dedicated application pool running in integrated mode with Framework version 4.0 to host the website and another to host RavenDB
 * You have an instance of RavenDB you can point your BowerBird instance to.
-For help with ravenDB and best practices, go to https://jabbr.net/#/rooms/RavenDB and the user group forum at www.jabbr.net/#ravendb It can be ran in memory or hosted in IIS.
+It can be ran in memory or hosted in IIS.
+For help with ravenDB and best practices, go to www.ravendb.net and the user group forum at https://jabbr.net/#/rooms/RavenDB.

 First Run